 It has been predicted by the Department of Health that within the UK the number of systemic anti-cancer therapies (SACT) available will double in the next five years.
 It has also been reported by Wilson (2019) that worldwide by 2040 there will be more than a fifty percent rise globally in the demand for SACT.

 This module will provide healthcare practitioners with the theory that underpins the delivery of holistic care to patients with cancer receiving SACT - within the context of the multi-professional healthcare team.

-The module will examine current research into the effectiveness of treatment and care of patients undergoing SACT including the pathophysiology of various approaches.
-It will explore the legal, ethical, quality and safety issues inherent in their use.
-Students will develop the skills to identify and manage the common side effects of different systemic anti-cancer therapies and the impact of treatment on patient’s physical, psychological and psychosocial wellbeing.
+Focusing on the evidence base, the module addresses the pathophysiology of cancer, principles of systemic anti-cancer therapy, including chemotherapy, and the legal, ethical, and safety issues inherent in its use.
+The module will help the learner to develop the skills to identify and manage the common side effects of SACT, considering the impact of these treatments on the patient’s physical, psychological, and psychosocial wellbeing.

 All theory will be linked to the outcomes from the UKONS SACT competency passport.